Free Open Graph Tools for Social Media Optimization

 Even well-designed tags can fail if they aren't implemented correctly or don't meet a platform's specific requirements.
 This is where debugging and validation features come into play - they help maintain consistent and polished previews across all your social media channels [2].

 Validation tools scan your tags for common issues like missing fields, incorrect image dimensions, or improperly formatted URLs.
-They also ensure your images align with platform recommendations.
+They also compare images against platform recommendations.
 For example, Facebook suggests using images that are at least 1,200 x 630 pixels for the best display [1].

 Debugging tools can catch problems you might miss, like a broken link in your og:image tag or a description that exceeds character limits for certain platforms.
 Identifying these issues early can make the difference between a post that grabs attention and one that gets overlooked.